 You guys are known for only serving food that you would eat yourself.
 Food cooked from the heart.
 How would you describe your food philosophy of Agrikultur?

 “We focus on what we want to eat ourselves and try to cook after that.
-We make good food in a sustainable without making it boring.
-We serve lots of vegetables but it’s not vegetarian.
-We still serve both fish and meat but more as a seasoning than a centerpiece of the food.
+We make good food in sustainable without making it boring.
+We serve lots of vegetables, but it’s not vegetarian.
+We still serve both fish and meat but more as a seasoning than a centrepiece of the food.
 We sometimes refer to it as ‘Nordic comfort food’.
 The main element of our cooking is fire.
-If you look at our menu, 85 percent of it consists of vegetables, and the rest is high quality proteins.
+If you look at our menu, 85 per cent of it consists of vegetables, and the rest is high-quality proteins.
 Just like we have to reduce the amount of meat we eat, we have to do the same with fish.
 Our oceans and lakes are drained and polluted.
 If we serve fish at Agrikultur, it is mostly in the substance of algae, roe, seasonal catches or bi-catch.”

-“Our food is very simple and honest.
+“Our food is straightforward and honest.
 The dishes are clever, well balanced and beautifully presented.
 It’s not complicated at all.
 We seek to highlight the produce in its’ own elegant way.
 The main thing about the food is that the focus is rather on the vegetables and the greens in the dishes.
-This does not mean that the menu in itself is purely vegetarian, but just that the amount of protein has been reduced and the main produce in the dish are the vegetables.
-Our menu is fixed and varies from day to day making it easier to plan and reduce unnecessary waste.”
+This does not mean that the menu in itself is purely vegetarian, but just that the amount of protein has been reduced and the main produce in the dish is the vegetables.
+Our menu is fixed and varies from day to day, making it easier to plan and reduce unnecessary waste.”

 You recently opened Bar Agrikultur.
 A mini restaurant with same food philosophy as Agrikultur.
 Tell me about the concept?